igeorge0902/Gateway/dalogin/README.md

 RoadMap
 ----
-- adding outsourced session storage so that the session objects will not be stored in the servletContext, but in a NoSQL-like dB.
+- adding outsourced session storage for swapped-out - sessions with idle time greater than ... - sessions so that the session objects will not be stored in the servletContext, but in a NoSQL-like dB.
 [Considered dataBases](https://kkovacs.eu/cassandra-vs-mongodb-vs-couchdb-vs-redis)

 # New